 The Group's intangible assets under development, and not yet subject to amortization, are tested for impairment at the end of each reporting period or when there is an indication of impairment.
-The impairment test is based on a value in use model and is completed for the business as a whole, as it has been identified as a single CGU.
+The impairment test is based on a value in use model and is completed for the business as a whole, as it has been identified as a single cash generating unit ("CGU").